 1.2 System Access Controls—The proper controls shall be in place to authenticate the identity of users and to validate each user’s authorization before allowing the user to access information or services on the system.
 Data used for authentication shall be protected from unauthorized access.
 Controls shall be in place to ensure that only personnel with the proper authorization and a need to know are granted access to (Gorgias) systems and their resources.
 Remote access shall be controlled through identification and authentication mechanisms.

 1.3 Access Granting Decisions—Access to (Gorgias) sensitive information must be provided only after the written authorization of the Data Owner has been obtained.
 Access requests will be presented to the data owner using the Access Request template.
 Custodians of the involved information must refer all requests for access to the relevant Owners or their delegates.
 Special needs for other access privileges will be dealt with on a request-by-request basis.
-The list of individuals with access to Confidential or Restricted data must be reviewed for accuracy by the relevant Data Owner in accordance with a system review schedule approved by the VP, Director of Information Services and the AVP, Director of Risk Management.
+The list of individuals with access to Confidential or Restricted data must be reviewed for accuracy by the relevant Data Owner in accordance with a system review schedule approved by the CTO.

 2. Information Classification